lhp7895/shadowsocks-rss-wiki-20161230/FAQ-(Multi-language).md

 - 怎么配置安全性最高？
 设置协议为`auth_aes128_md5`或`auth_aes128_sha1`，服务端至少设置一个redirect目标。而混淆不管哪种均可，不影响安全性

-1. What does SSR stand for?
+- What does SSR stand for?

     SSR is ShadowSocksR, some people call it Shadowsocks-rss which is wrong.
 RSS stands for Really Simple Syndication.

-2. Do server side obfuscation parameters need to be the same as the client side configuration?
+- Do server side obfuscation parameters need to be the same as the client side configuration?

     No. Server side parameters mean differently than client side parameters.
 Please read our documentation carefully.
 Under multi-user environment, parameters values should be defined by server administrator, not by the client user.

-3. How to clear bandwidth statistics?

-    Shut down the server daemon and delete the `transfer_log.json` file.
-Restart the daemon.

-4. Shortcut operations on the tray icon?
+- Shortcut operations on the tray icon?

     - Left click to edit server list.
     - Middle click / ctrl + left click shows the usage statistics.
     - Right click for menu
     - Shift + right click to bring up settings window.

-5. In the tray, what does the colour of the icon mean?
+- In the tray, what does the colour of the icon mean?

     - Blue: Proxy turned off
     - Green: PAC proxy
     - Cyan: System-wide proxy
     - Red mixed with any of the above: load balancing.

-6. What is the quickest way to browse internet with ShadowSocks?
+- What is the quickest way to browse internet with ShadowSocks?

     Depend on your ISP and your location, there are several situations.